brianrahadi/quartz/content/posts/term-review-2025fall.md

 hearing from friends, it is definitely the play to spam co-op during your uni years. getting a new grad job is way harder and for co-ops, the playing field is so much easier as the competition as only your uni peers, not some senior dev from asia migrating here.

 it also helps that you build a lot of credibility not just from co-ops, but school.
-I see also a trend where some friends got jobs from referral. thus again, club matters as I barely got friend from classes in SFU.
+I also see a trend where some friends got jobs from referral. thus again, club matters as I barely got friend from classes in SFU.

 if you are stuck and in need of help during this crazy season, please please reach out to your friends and people around you. know that you are not fighting alone!

 ## sfucourses
 On the first few weeks of school, I work for sfucourses more than sfu courses, aha! please check it out https://sfucourses.com/

-i am resigning from sfucourses to focus on more life stuff, but I got to tackle the most important thing I wanted to do, which is aggregrating RMP.
+i am resigning from sfucourses to focus on more life stuff, but I got to tackle the most important thing I wanted to do, which is aggregating RMP.

 If I have more time (or if you want to do it), here are the major features I wanna make:
 - Automated RMP cron job fetcher (as I run the RMP script manually) to update the RMP data at sfucourses API